This blog may contain affiliate links. Read our disclosure policy for more info.

 The Best Places to Stay in North Vancouver

-- $ Holiday Inn North Vancouver: As can be expected from a chain hotel like the Holiday Inn, this spot offers clean and comfortable rooms with the basic amenities you need.
+Sometimes chain hotels are nice, as you always know what you’re getting!
+The Holiday Inn North Vancouver offers clean and comfortable rooms with the basic amenities you need.
 It’s located just over the bridge off of Highway #1, so it is a good option for guests with a car who are planning to drive and visit areas outside of North Vancouver (i.e., traveling north towards Whistler).
-Prices start at $150 CAD/night.
+Prices average around $270 CAD per night.

 Stay in Richmond to be close to the airport and stuff your face with delicious food!